tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 	// also, do some CSS transforms on them. let allHeadings = document.querySelectorAll("h2");

+	// 2 - loop through array
 	for(let i=0;i<allHeadings.length;i++){
 		let h2 = allHeadings[i];
 		let currentText = h2.innerHTML;
 		h2.innerHTML = "#" + (i + 1) + " - " + currentText;
 		h2.style.transform = "translateX(" + (i * 120) + "px) translateY(" + (i * 100) + "px) rotate(" + (i * 20) + "deg)";
-		//h2.style.transform =
 	}

-	// 2 - use a *descendent selector* to target the <b> tags inside of paragraphs
+	// 3 - use a *descendent selector* to target the <b> tags inside of paragraphs
 	// but not that <b> tag in the footer let myList = document.querySelectorAll("p b");
 	for (let element of myList) {